Together We Can Provide Solutions

 Dean's Excellence Fund to Enhance Undergraduate Education

-The Dean's Excellence Fund to Enhance Undergraduate Education was established to help ensure that our students realize and develop their full potential, in a rigorous academic environment dedicated to problem-focused research
+The Dean's Excellence Fund to Enhance Undergraduate Education was established to help ensure that our students realize and develop their full potential, in a rigorous academic environment dedicated to problem-focused research on pressing social issues.
+The initiatives that are supported by this fund include:

 The School of Social Ecology continues, as it has since 1970, to produce cutting-edge research on issues critical to our communities in both Orange County and beyond, including water security, affordable housing, health and well-being, and crime and inequality.
 Join us as we develop the next generation of leaders prepared to address these and other urgent challenges.